DOHMEX/domex-core-/core/delta_law.md

 This rule is enforced:
 - Using ZK proofs at the moment of onboarding
 - Without checking addresses, wallet history, or origin chains
-- At the cryptographic level — not behavioral
+- At the cryptographic level, not behavioral

 ---